kaiorosa1/100-days-of-code/log-r3.md

 ### Day 14: August 28, 2019

 **Today's Progress**: Today I focus on working with C++.
 For the next couple of days or even weeks I'll be working on a school project.
+I started working on my school project and  it seems to be good so far.
+I have to learn how to print a circle and then how to interact with it.

 **Thoughts**: Yesterday I was feeling the professor would assign us our first project and there it is.
 I still have little idea of how I'm going to approach it.
 Fighting.